pnp/blog/content/post/manage-azure-sql-server-firewall-from-power-platform/index.md

 type: "regular"
 draft: false
 ---

-## How does to manage SQL Azure firewall from a Business Application on Power Platform
+## How to manage SQL Azure firewall from a Business Application on Power Platform

 Today we will make use of one premium SQL Server connector and four (04) standard connectors (SharePoint, Office 365 Outlook, Office 365 Users, Power Apps).